MadhuVanthiSankarGanesh/irish_transport_ai/README.md

 - `GraphHopper` for walking routes
 - `GTFS`, `OSM`, and tourism/event datasets for transport and destination context

+## AWS Deployment Highlight

+This project is designed to run as a cloud-hosted demo on AWS EC2.

+The recommended deployment model is:

+- an AWS EC2 app instance for `Streamlit` and `MCP`
+- an AWS EC2 routing instance for `OTP` and `GraphHopper`
+- AWS-managed LLM access through `Bedrock`
+- manually provisioned runtime assets for the routing layer

+This keeps the public demo lightweight while still using real transit and routing services in the cloud.

 ## What It Does

 The planner supports flows like: